Singapore corporate funding

 - Loans of up to $100,000 for local SMEs with 10 or less employees.
 Minimum 5.50% interest rate for loan tenure of 4 years and below.
 Primarily for daily operations or for automating and upgrading factory and equipment. * Subject to Participating Financial Institutions’ assessments of risks involved;

-- To apply for this micro loan our Client must be i) registered in Singapore and ii) has 10 or less employees OR has annual sales not exceeding S$1 million and iii) at least 30% local shareholding and iv) company’s Group Annual Sales of not more than S$100 million OR company’s Group Employment Size of not more than 200.
+- To apply for this micro loan our Client i) must be registered in Singapore and ii) have 10 or less employees OR has annual sales not exceeding S$1 million iii) have at least 30% local shareholding and iv) must be part of a Group whose annual sales are less than S$100 million OR workforce is less than 200.

 How to apply for Singapore corporate funding?